dkz2r/machine-learning-novice-sklearn/episodes/01-introduction.md

 [Image from Vasily Zubarev via their blog](https://vas3k.com/blog/machine_learning/) with modifications in blue to denote lesson content.

 :::::: keypoints
-- "Machine learning is a set of tools and techniques that use data to make predictions."
+- Machine learning is a set of tools and techniques that use data to make predictions.
-- "Artificial intelligence is a broader term that refers to making computers show human-like intelligence."
+- Artificial intelligence is a broader term that refers to making computers show human-like intelligence.
-- "Deep learning is a subset of machine learning."
+- Deep learning is a subset of machine learning.
-- "All machine learning systems have limitations to be aware of."
+- All machine learning systems have limitations to be aware of.
 ::::::